AVS2013 Session EM-WeA: III-V Devices and Tunnel FETs

 Start Invited?
 Item

-2:40 PM EM-WeA-3 Plasma Enhanced ALD of High-k Dielectrics on GaN and AlGaN: Interface Formation, Growth, and Electronic States
+2:40 PM Invited EM-WeA-3 Plasma Enhanced ALD of High-k Dielectrics on GaN and AlGaN: Interface Formation, Growth, and Electronic States

 Robert Nemanich, Brianna Eller, Jialing Yang (Arizona State University)